 2. Purpose & Structure:

 A referral by a government hospital nephrologist to a private setting can be considered for this subsidy where services are not available or limited in government hospitals, including university hospitals.
-It is to remove the financial barriers for the poor and deserving who choose kidney transplants as the renal replacement therapy option.
+It is to remove the financial barriers for the deserving who choose kidney transplants as the renal replacement therapy option.

-However, it is not intended for the payment of surgical fees at the private medical centres as government hospitals have the capacity to perform kidney transplant surgery or provide immunosuppression therapy which is the responsibility of the government hospitals and was expressed as sufficient for the local kidney transplanted patients.
+However, this subsidy is not intended for the payment of surgical fees at the private medical centres as government hospitals have the capacity to perform kidney transplant surgery or provide immunosuppression therapy which is the responsibility of the government hospitals and was expressed as sufficient for the local kidney transplanted patients.

 3. Examples of NKF Kidney Transplant coverage: